BushelScript/bushelscript.github.io/index.md

 #!
 let count be that

-alert "Your home folder has " & count & "items over 1 MB."
+alert "Your home folder has " & count & " items over 1 MB."
 ```
   </div>
   <div class="code-showcase" markdown="1">